Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 How to be a leader at work

-Leadership begins on an individual level.
-Before asking for a promotion or looking at management opportunities, look at yourself.
+Leadership in the workplace begins on an individual level.
+Before asking for a promotion or searching for management opportunities, first look at yourself.
 Do you display the skills and traits necessary in a good leader?
 If not, are you willing to put the time and effort into developing them?
 Then, seek to add value to your organization.
 You’ll automatically be noticed when it’s time for promotions.
 These seven steps will help you get started learning how to be a leader at work.

 Extraordinary leaders bring certainty into uncertain environments.
 That doesn’t mean that you have all the answers, but you do have the inner conviction that you can find the answer and move forward.
 The key to emotional fitness is being ready for anything.
 When you bring creativity, humor and curiosity to stressful situations, others will naturally turn to you when things become difficult or chaotic.

-True leaders understand their own capabilities and limitations, and use this insight to consistently challenge themselves to grow.
+True leaders also use their self-awareness and insight to consistently challenge themselves to grow.
 You view criticism and setbacks not as catastrophic roadblocks, but as a way to improve yourself and your situation.
 You’re constantly honing your skills and developing new ones.
 This is called a growth mindset, and it’s high on the list of how to be a leader at work.
 When you are constantly striving to better yourself, you will be able to give and become more than you ever thought possible, defying the odds, setting a new standard and stepping up to create the future you want.

 A true leader is a great facilitator.
-Those in executive positions can often intimidate colleagues with their title and power.
 Do you encourage others to speak up?
 Do you publicly recognize them when they do an excellent job?
-You look for greatness in your colleagues and are pleased to listen to what they have to say rather than offer your opinion over and over again.
+You look for greatness in your colleagues and are pleased to listen to what they have to say rather than offering your opinion over and over again.
 If you disagree with them, you discuss it in a constructive way.
 You excel at building trust in the workplace and creating a rapport with others.
 Because a true leader understands that when people are rewarded for progress and honored consistently, their drive to become better increases as well.